 * At Field Days where animals may be shown in BOTH “Owned” AND “Bred & Owned” divisions, exhibitors will receive the highest points earned for each animal (regardless of which show they competed in).
 Animals will NOT receive points for BOTH “Owned” AND “Bred & Owned” shows, only the points for each animal which were highest.

-22. Conduct: Any unsportsmanlike conduct or misrepresentation on the part of an IJBBA member will not be tolerated.
-All IJBBA members are expected to be cooperative and courteous at all times.
-Any IJBBA member not complying with this rule is subject to disqualification or any other steps deemed desirable.
+23. Conduct: Any unsportsmanlike conduct or misrepresentation on the part of an IJBBA member will not be tolerated.
+All IJBBA members and family/guardians are expected to be cooperative and courteous at all times.
+Any IJBBA member or family/guardian not complying with this rule is subject to disqualification or any other steps deemed desirable.

-23. Dress Code: At a minimum all IJBBA members must exhibit in a collared/crew neck shirt with sleeves/short sleeves and the shirt must remain tucked in at all times during exhibition.
+24. Dress Code: At a minimum all IJBBA members must exhibit in a collared neck shirt with sleeves/short sleeves and the shirt must remain tucked in at all times during exhibition.
 Any IJBBA member not complying with the dress code at an IJBBA Sanctioned Show will not receive points for that show.

-24. If a sanctioned IJBBA show receives a bad check for an entry fee, IJBBA requests that show management contact the exhibitor and give them 10 days to submit a cashiers check/money order or cash to their show for reimbursement of their entry fee.
-Show management must also notify Mindy Campfield immediately.
+26. If a sanctioned IJBBA show receives a bad check for an entry fee, IJBBA requests that show management contact the exhibitor and give them 10 days to submit a cashiers check/money order or cash to their show for reimbursement of their entry fee.
+Show management must also notify IJBBA advisor immediately.
 This exhibitor will automatically forfeit that day’s show points.
 If after one bad check has been written and not cleared by the exhibitor, this exhibitor will not be allowed to participate in any other IJBBA sanctioned shows for the remainder of the year.
-If an exhibitor writes 3 or more bad checks during the 2017 show season, whether they make good on them or not, the exhibitor will be stripped of all points accumulated for the year along with their IJBBA membership for 2017.
+If an exhibitor writes 3 or more bad checks during the 2021 show season, whether they make good on them or not, the exhibitor will be stripped of all points accumulated for the year along with their IJBBA membership for 2021.

-25. Sanctioned shows are required to submit a $150.00 deposit to the IJBBA upon sanctioning. $50 of this deposit will be refunded if the show turns in their show results within one week (7 days) of the show’s completion. $50 will be refunded if the show results are submitted on the official Excel Show Results Template from the IJBBA.
+27. Sanctioned shows are required to submit a $150.00 deposit to the IJBBA upon sanctioning. $50 of this deposit will be refunded if the show turns in their show results within one week (7 days) of the show’s completion.$50 will be refunded if the show results are submitted on the official Excel Show Results Template from the IJBBA.
 If results are not turned in within 7 days the show will not be sanctioned the following year.